 Evidence based education helps integrate birth knowledge at a cognitive level from which we can begin to do the inner work needed to believe it at a cellular level and eventually rewrite our neuropathways that hold old thoughts, beliefs and traumas.

-Clarify your fear, explore the root of your fear and take a moment to honor your emotions.
+Clarify your fears, explore the root of your fears and take a moment to honor your emotions.

 Create space for deep thought, open mindedness and curiosity as you reflect.
 You can dedicate a journal, spend time in nature or call in your community to help you work through your fear or hesitation around birth.